mrsarm/pose/Run-CI-envs.md

 version (or whatever you call it) until all `new-tracking-field` images from the different affected apps are ready to move into stage / prod.

+Bellow you will find a Compose file example and examples of how to execute pose, and at the end of the guide there is an example of how to write a GitHub Action workflow with Docker Compose and pose to run E2E tests and release your images.

 ## Introduction

 Dockerized apps are published in the Docker registry in a similar way they are stored in